softwaredeveloperomkar/demo/README.md

-this is demo
+this is a demo
-vafjvaf
-agucva
-jvak cnj,

-wth
+just started using github